Temporary, relocated or defunct

 - An 11-bell chime was installed by Jones in 1871.

-At some point this was dismantled and put in storage.
+At some point it was dismantled and put in storage.

 Eventually the church decided not to build a new tower for the bells;